Treatment Options / by Arista Recovery Staff

 Importance of Dual Diagnosis and Holistic Care

-Integrated mental health and addiction care is a cornerstone of effective inpatient drug treatment.
-Clinicians frequently encounter clients whose substance use is tightly woven with depression, anxiety, PTSD, or bipolar disorder.
+Integrated mental health and addiction care is a cornerstone of effective treatment.
+Substance use is often tightly woven with depression, anxiety, PTSD, or bipolar disorder.
+Dual diagnosis programs ensure psychiatric and addiction specialists collaborate, offering both medication management and targeted counseling.
+Holistic approaches introduce therapies like art, yoga, and mindfulness to support whole-person healing.[5]

 Weighing Treatment Options Using Clear Criteria